Power Rule Calculator

 Step 4 - Solve and simplify.

-In this problem: Now subtract 1 from the exponent and simplify.
-This gives 2x.
+In this problem: Now subtract 1 from the exponent and keep the result in power form.
+This gives \(2{x}^{1}\).

 Step 1 - Set up the problem.

-In this problem: Here, n = 5.
-Substitute this exponent into the power rule, but do not simplify yet.
+In this problem: Here, \(n = 4\).
+Substitute this exponent into the power rule, then keep the coefficient \(2\) outside.